YouTube Marketing

 YouTube Demographics Statistics

-1. Saudi Arabia Has the Highest YouTube Penetration
+1. Bahrain Has the Highest YouTube Penetration

 3. Over 50% of YouTube Users Are Men